 - Failure to monitor a patient, especially confused patients

-If you received the wrong diagnosis or were injured due to the negligence of emergency room doctors, nurses or staff in Nashville, Tennessee or elsewhere, please contact David Randolph Smith & Associates.
+If you received the wrong diagnosis or were injured due to the negligence of emergency room doctors, nurses or staff in Nashville, Tennessee or elsewhere, please contact DRS Law Personal Injury Lawyers.
 Our goal is to provide exceptional legal services to our clients.
-We strive to achieve the highest standard of excellence for the protection of individual rights through team work and the use of our considerable resources and experience.
+We strive to achieve the highest standard of excellence for the protection of individual rights through teamwork and the use of our considerable resources and experience.

 Examples of Emergency Room Errors

-Emergency room errors and emergency room misdiagnosis are abundant.
-Anything done at the frantic pace of the emergency room is bound to have a higher error level then normal.
+Emergency room errors and emergency room misdiagnoses are abundant.
+Anything done at the frantic pace of the emergency room is bound to have a higher error level than normal.
 This however does not mean that all emergency room mistakes are acceptable.
-Just the contrary; many emergency room mistakes are completely preventable and can be described as medical malpractice due to an emergency room nurse or doctors negligence.
+Just the contrary; many emergency room mistakes are completely preventable and can be described as medical malpractice due to an emergency room nurse or doctor’s negligence.

 A misdiagnosis can occur at any stage in the emergency room visit.
 It could result from an incorrect initial assessment, leading to a delay in diagnosis or treatment; a failure to recognize the condition bringing the patient to the emergency room; a failure to obtain appropriate diagnostic tests; a failure to obtain a consultation from an appropriate specialist or a failure to refer the patient to an appropriate specialist; or prescribing an incorrect medication.